Computer Engineering and Networks program

 K1.
 Demonstrate sound knowledge of contemporary issues.

 K2.
-Demonstrate knowledge of computer engineering and networks issues.
+Demonstrate sound knowledge of computer engineering and networks issues and problems.

-K3.
-Demonstrate knowledge of mathematics, science, and engineering sciences and design.
+K3 .
+Demonstrate sound knowledge of mathematics, science, and engineering sciences and design.

 Skills

-- S2.
-Apply engineering design to meet specified needs within realistic constraints.
+S2.
+Apply engineering design to meet specified needs within realistic constraints such as public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

-(Graduates consider safety, social, environmental, and economic factors when designing solutions.)
 S3.
-Use principles of engineering, science, and mathematics to solve complex problems.
+Use principles of engineering, science, and mathematics to solve complex engineering problems and to address related research questions.

 Values

 V2.
-Recognize ethical and professional responsibilities in engineering contexts.
+Recognize ethical and professional responsibilities in engineering situations including informed judgments with consideration of global, economic, environmental, and societal contexts.

 V3.
-Assess own learning and engage in lifelong learning.
+Assess own learning and performance autonomously and engage in independent life-long learning.

 Graduate Attributes

-P1.
-Apply knowledge of computer engineering and networks in designing systems that meet specifications and cost constraints.
+P1 .
+Apply the knowledge of computer engineering and networks in the design of computer-based systems that conform to given specifications and cost constraints, for solving related engineering problems,

 P2.
-Work creatively, cooperatively, and responsibly in professional teams.
+Work creatively, cooperatively and responsibly as a member of a professional team,

-P5.
-Adapt to transition from academia to professional, entrepreneurial, or research environments.
+P5 .
+Adapt to transition from an academic environment to a career within corporation, organization and entrepreneurial, or research environment.

 P6.
-Adhere to high scientific and societal norms and demonstrate commitment to Islamic values.
+Adhere to high scientific and societal values and norms and demonstrate commitment to Islamic values.

 Program Statistics;